 Arrive at the Jorge Chavez International Airport; typically international flights arrive in the late evening.
 You’ll be met by your driver and taken to the Miraflores Park Hotel for the evening and a well deserved rest.

 Today we fly to Cusco before driving to the Sacred Valley of the Incas and getting acclimatized to the altitude.
-In the afternoon you can explore Urubamba to get a sense of daily Valley life or enjoy views of the Valley from the comfort of your hotel balcony and spend the afternoon relaxing in the sun.
+Explore Urubamba to get a sense of daily valley life and enjoy dinner at a local family-owned hacienda where you will participate in a traditional offer to mother earth.

 We mount up for a ride today on Peruvian Paso horses through Andean villages bordered by the Sacred Valley’s snow-covered mountain peaks.
 You’ll have lunch today in Maras and visit the famous salt ponds.